jforget/raku-Hamilton2/doc/Hamilton.en.md

 Here are the graphs generated with _n_ = 5:

 ![Elementary graphs for n=5](Elementary-graphs.webp)

+Just one mistake I will fix some time: the picture shows graphs S06 and W06, named thus because they have 6 nodes, even if they have only 5 rays or 5 spokes.

 The  complete graph  K _n_  is not  generated, because  the number  of Hamiltonian paths  in this  graph would  be huge,  this number  is the